vagkaratzas/geo-merge-id-gene/README.md

 2. unzipped platform annotation, "#" for comments
 3. integer showing the column of the platform data which contains the gene symbols

-Make sure Rscript is in the PATH environment variable.
+Make sure Rscript is in the PATH environment variable and you have your input files in the current directory.

 Example:
 Rscript geo-merge-id-gene.R "GSE71351_series_matrix.txt" "GPL10558-50081.txt" 6